pottj/PhyloDecR_Simulation/scripts/CreatePartition9.md

 According to Stirling numbers of the second kind, there are 7,770 different partitions for 9 taxa.

-There are nine types of partitions:
+There are six types of partitions:

 1.  a \| b \| c \| defghi
 2.  a \| b \| cd \| efghi